BC Ale Trail

 Enroute to Vernon, consider a stop at Sparkling Hill Resort & Spa, a Swarovski crystal-bedecked retreat that houses the 40,000-square-foot KurSpa, one of Canada’s top health and wellness destinations.
 Bonus: Predator Ridge Golf Course is just a golf swing away.
 For golfers who use wheelchairs, Stand Up & Play BC may be able to provide Paragolfers if reservations are made well in advance.

 Get artsy in downtown Vernon, where 28 outdoor works showcase the history, culture, scenery, and folklore of the city.
-Tip: View Vernon’s mural walking map to learn the stories behind each piece.
+Tip: View the map of Vernon’s murals or join a guided tour to learn the stories behind each piece.
 Continue along the Vernon Tasting Trail to uncover the city’s hidden culinary gems; check with individual businesses about accessibility.

 From May to October, make your way to Davison Orchards Country Village, an 80-year-old family-run, sustainable farm.
 The folks at nearby Planet Bee Honey Farm, open year round, will teach you about honeybees and honey-making while you sample mead alongside their golden nectar.